 I am always looking for potential graduate students (MASc or PhD) to supervise in this subject area who have very strong team spirit, communication, writing, ethics, initiative, curiosity and (most importantly) creativity.
 Students applying should have a B+ average or higher (9.0+ / 12.0 on Carleton’s grading scale).

-Prior to applying, I encourage prospective students interested in working with me on a graduate research project to first review my current research described on my website, and then to email to chat about possibilities and openings.
+Prior to applying, I encourage prospective students interested in working with me on a graduate research project to first review my current research described on this website, and then to email to chat about possibilities and openings.

 Qualified Canadian students are provided with competitive funding packages which can cover tuition and living expenses.